 Below is a simple step-by-step guide you can follow to create your own slideshow.
 But, before you start, you want to move all of the photos you plan to use into one folder.
 This will shave off a lot of time and make your work much easier.

-1. Open Microsoft PowerPoint.
+Open Microsoft PowerPoint and create a new presentation.
 Click the Insert button and choose Photo Album.
 The dropdown menu that appears has two options: "New Photo Album" and "Edit Photo Album."
 Unless you want to edit an existing slideshow, click "New Photo Album."

-3. Hopefully, you already have created a folder containing all the needed pictures.
+Hopefully, you already have a folder containing all the needed pictures.
+If not, simply create a folder on your computer and copy all your photos into it.
 Navigate to this folder and start selecting specific pictures.
 You can hold down the "Ctrl" key on your keyboard and click to select pictures that are not contiguous (i.e., separated).
 Hold down the "Shift" key to quickly select pictures in a continuous line.
 If you need all the pictures in a folder, simply press "Ctrl+A."